anthonyVT/data_toolkit/README.md

 - *query_path* is the path of sql file.

 - *gsheets_key* is unique id of google sheet. you can find it the google sheet url.

+- you *must* share the google sheet to *vt-etl-agent@lithe-window-713.iam.gserviceaccount.com*

 - *sheet_prefix* is the prefix of worksheets.